FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \end{equation}

-Figures \@ref(fig:OverlayPlots) provide visual representations of PUR, the black solid line and shaded area, in relation to the imposed PAR, the dotted line, under each imposed spectral wavebands for *P. marinus* MED4, SS120 and MIT9313, respectively.
+Figure \@ref(fig:OverlayPlots) provide visual representations of PUR, the black solid line and shaded area, in relation to the imposed PAR, the dotted line, under each imposed spectral wavebands for *P. marinus* MED4 (A,B,C), SS120 (D,E,F) and MIT9313 (G,H,I).
 Figure (\@ref(fig:PurParPlot)) shows the relationship between calculated PUR versus imposed PAR for each *P. marinus* and each spectral waveband.

 We fit the response of chlorophyll specific growth rate to cumulative diel PUR using the equation of Harrison and Platt [@harrisonPhotosynthesisirradianceRelationshipsPolar1986] across strain and [O~2~] to compare growth response between 660 nm (red) and 450 nm (blue) growth light and additionally, to compare growth response between specific photoperiods (4 h, 8 h, 12 h, 16 h) and a fit across pooled photoperiod data.
 To examine statistical differences between the modeled fits, we performed one-way ANOVA comparing the model output parameters assigning significant differences when the p value was < 0.05.